roman-milk/roman-milk.github.io/mom-of-cheerldr.md

  THE END

  This is the end of chapter one, but as you can hopefully determine from the story, there will be more from Ken and Sarah.
 I do appreciate feedback so please send your comments to me.
-Report_Story #1